 Whether you misspell it (i.e. “Mackanaw Island” or “Mackinaw Island”) or you know that the island has a silent “c” in its spelling, a trip to Mackinac Island Michigan is one you’ll never forget.

-Whether you visited Mackinac Island as a kid or it’s your first time, there are a few things that you should know before you start planning your trip.
+If you visited Mackinac Island as a kid or it’s your first time, there are a few things that you should know before you start planning your trip.
 The island is steeped in history and tradition.
 While some features make you feel like you’re visiting a different era, there are plenty of modern conveniences and luxuries too.
-Before you visit Mackinac Island Michigan, review our handy guide to learn what to expect.

 About Mackinac Island Michigan